 Following the established model, we shall examine Rashi’s commentary to b.
 Sukka and attempt to draw conclusions regarding the various witnesses to the work while offering a few examples to illustrate and explain the conclusions reached.
 Having done so, we shall seek to demonstrate the scholarly importance of the manuscripts.

-The diminution of the textual witnesses of Rashi's commentary on the Talmud.
+On the Scarcity of Textual Witnesses to Rashi’s Talmudic Commentary

-Rashi's commentaries on the Bible survived in dozens of manuscripts.
-For example the commentary on the Torah has more than 200 manuscripts; the commentary on Joshua has 46 manuscripts, and the commentary on Ezekiel has 61.
-In contrast, Rashi's commentary on the Talmud have been preserved only in a few manuscripts.
-On average, about two-and-a-half complete or almost complete manuscripts of the tractate were preserved.
-In order to understand the paucity of the manuscripts of the Talmudic commentary, one must consider the state of the manuscripts of the Talmud itself.
-A very small amount of manuscripts of the Talmud have been preserved, mainly from Ashkenaz, France and Italy.
-The main reason for the small number of manuscripts of the Talmud is that the Christian Church decreed the fires of the Talmud in several cities in Europe, such as in Paris in 1242 and later in other places.
-The scarcity of copies of the Talmud was one of the factors behind the transition from the study of the Talmud itself to the study of Hilchot HaRif.
-Like the fate of the Talmud, is the fate of Rashi's commentary on the Talmud.
-However many manuscripts of the Bible and Rashi's commentary on the Bible have survived because they were not condemned to fire.
+Rashi’s commentaries on the Bible have survived in dozens of manuscripts.
+There are, for example, more than two hundred extant manuscripts of his commentary on the Torah, as well as forty-six of his commentary on Joshua and sixty-one of that on Ezekiel.
+In contrast, Rashi’s commentary on the Talmud is preserved in only a few manuscripts.
+On average, about two-and-a-half complete or almost complete manuscripts of the commentary to any given tractate have been preserved.

+As to the reason for this disparity, the state of the manuscripts of the Talmud itself is instructive.
+Only a very few, mainly from Ashkenaz, France, and Italy, have been preserved, due principally to the burning of the Talmud in several European cities, such as in Paris in 1242 and later elsewhere, as decreed by the Church.
+The dearth of copies of the Talmud was one of the factors behind the transition from the study of the Talmud itself to studying the halakhot of al-Fasi.
+Meanwhile, Rashi’s talmudic commentary suffered the same fate as the work that it elucidated.
+Manuscripts of the Hebrew Bible and Rashi’s commentary on it, conversely, were not condemned to fire, and many survived.

 Textual Witnesses of Rashi’s Commentary on Tractate Sukkah